We may send a letter to your myGov Inbox asking you to complete an online review of your study details.

 Keeping us up to date

-Remember it’s your responsibility to regularly check your information is correct and to let us know about any changes to your circumstances, including changes to your study details.
+Remember to check your information often.
+You need to tell us about any changes to your circumstances, as soon as they happen.
+This includes changes to your study details.